DirectShow: Video rendering filters

-Starting with Windows XP, a new filter called the Video Mixing Renderer 7 (VMR-7 or sometimes just referred to as VMR) was introduced.
+Starting with Windows 2000, a new filter called the Video Mixing Renderer 7 (VMR-7 or sometimes just referred to as VMR) was introduced.
 The number 7 was because VMR-7 only used DirectDraw version 7 to render the video and did not have the option to use GDI drawing.
 The main new feature of VMR-7 was the ability to mix multiple streams and graphics with alpha blending, allowing applications to draw text and graphics over the video and support custom effects.
 It also featured a "windowless mode" (access to the composited image before it is rendered) which fixed the problems with access to the window handle.

 DirectX 9 introduced VMR-9, which is included in Windows XP SP2 and newer.
 This version uses Direct3D 9 instead of DirectDraw, allowing developers to transform video images using the Direct3D pixel shaders.
 It is available for all Windows platforms as part of the DirectX 9 redistributable.
 As VMR-7 it provides a Windowless Mode.
 However, unlike Overlay mixer or VMR-7 it does not support video ports.
 Using the /3GB boot option may cause VMR-9 to fail.

-Windows Vista and Windows 7 ship with a new renderer, available as both a Media Foundation component and a DirectShow filter, called the Enhanced Video Renderer (EVR).
+Windows Vista and Windows 7 ship with a new video renderer, available as both a Media Foundation component and a DirectShow filter, called the Enhanced Video Renderer (EVR).
 EVR is designed to work with Desktop Window Manager and supports DXVA 2.0, which is available on Windows Vista and Windows 7.
 It offers better performance and better quality according to Microsoft.
+On Windows Vista, its multimedia framework was rewritten; only video decoding is hardware-accelerated, audio decoding (such as MP3) is CPU-based.